cryptpad/cryptpad/.github/ISSUE_TEMPLATE/initial-instance-configuration.md

 Before you create an issue:

+## Confirm that the problem stems from your instance and not from your browser

+Not all browsers support CryptPad correctly, and various browser extensions interfere with its intended behaviour.

+https://CryptPad.fr is a good reference point that you can use to confirm that your browser can load a correctly configured instance.
+If you can't load CryptPad.fr then the problem may be with your browser, its configuration, or one of its active extensions.

 ## See your instance's checkup page

 If your instance is able to at least partially load some pages then you should be able to access the diagnostic page `http(s)://<your-domain>/checkup/`.
 It will perform some automated tests of your instance's configuration and will provide hints indicating: